woob.browser.browsers

 A browser that handles relative URLs and can have a base URL (usually a domain).

-For instance self.location(‘/hello’) will get http://woob.tech/hello if BASEURL is ‘http://woob.tech/’.
+For instance self.location('/hello') will get https://woob.tech/hello if BASEURL is 'https://woob.tech/'.

 URLs allowed to load.
 This can be used to force SSL (if the BASEURL is SSL) or any other leakage.
 Set to True to allow only URLs starting by the BASEURL.
 Set it to a list of allowed URLs if you have multiple allowed URLs.
-More complex behavior is possible by overloading url_allowed()
+More complex behavior is possible by overloading url_allowed().

-Base URL, e.g. ‘http://woob.tech/’ or ‘https://woob.tech/’ See absurl().
+Base URL, e.g. 'https://woob.tech/'.

 url_allowed(url)[source]